rookasrudzianskas/rookasrudzianskas/README.md

 <br />

-Hi, I'm [Rokas Rudzianskas](https://byrookas.com/), a passionate self-taught web developer and a freelance software developer from Lithuania || USA.
+Hi, I'm [Rokas Rudzianskas](https://byrookas.com/), a passionate self-taught web and apps developer and a freelance software developer from Lithuania || USA.
 Interested in working on backend, API's, Databases and currently learning about Distributed Ledger Technology.
 Occasionaly I do participate in Hackathons 💡 and I have a love/hate relationship with Programming 😐

 Two startups founder and the CEO - [Brainlyemails](https://brainlyemails.com/) and [CONNEXIOUS](https://connexious.com/).
 Feel free to check them out!